Edited By : Renée Deveney

 • Silicone: Silicone is a polymer and not a natural product, but these short-term straighteners typically don’t have the same components as standard chemical relaxers.

 The distinction between chemical and nonchemical relaxers isn’t always clear.
 Any other ingredients on a product package call for further research.
-With a technique such as oil straightening, the only requirements should be the oil, a towel, shampoo, water and potentially a way to heat the oil to a safe temperature before application.

 How Do Nonchemical Hair Relaxers Work?